 Part of this plan involves every school nominating and training a Mental Health Lead and Deputy.
 The MHL responsibilities include:

-Mrs Sarah Holden is our Mental Health Lead at St Michael's, and Mrs Louise Golding is her Deputy.
-Both have received external training, have presented it back to the staff and have facilitated their colleagues in accessing online mental health modules to increase awareness throughout the school.
+Mrs Sarah Holden is our Mental Health Lead at St Michael's and she has received the DFE funded training through NESSie.
+She has facilitated colleagues in accessing online mental health modules to increase awareness throughout the school.